Get E-Book

 reusePort: true

 Unsupported platforms raise an error when Node tries to use reusePort.
 Treat it as a platform capability.
 It is available on several Unix-like systems, including modern Linux and recent BSD variants, and absent or different elsewhere.
-Code that depends on it needs a startup check, not a comment saying every host works.
+Code that depends on it needs a startup check.

-reusePort also differs from Node cluster's shared-handle model.
+reusePort is also separate from Node cluster's shared-handle model.
 Cluster can share one underlying handle between workers. reusePort creates several separate listening sockets.
 Chapter 14 owns cluster.
-For this chapter, the thing to keep visible is socket ownership: one shared kernel listener versus several kernel listeners with a reuse-port policy.
+Here, keep the ownership model visible - one shared kernel listener versus several kernel listeners joined by reuse-port behavior.

-UDP has a related surface, and it is easier to get wrong because UDP has no accept step.
+UDP has related options, and it is easier to misread because UDP has no accept step.

 import dgram from 'node:dgram';